Lodge Bay: Arts and culture

 Many immigrant settlers chose to make Lodge Bay their seasonal home, however none more prominent than the historical "Pye" family.
 The Pye family surname is an ancient extraction of purely British origin.
 The name was notorious in the late 15th century, solely concentrated in the Herefordshire County of southern England.
 Over time, many families bearing the Pye surname immigrated to the colony of Newfoundland, more particularly the Conception Bay and surrounding area.
 From there, families who followed the fur and fish trades often chose to relocate to the abundant shores of Labrador, especially the active fishing settlement Cape St. Charles.

 Like many families of Labrador, the Pye family can quite accurately trace their ancestral lineage to the first Labrador immigrant colonists.
 Through a decisive combination of cultural integrity, oral history and invaluable parish Church records, the Labrador-Pye descendants have a unique window which to view their past, which quite preeminently, starts at the very beginning.

 Lodge Bay is also residence to many members of the NunatuKavummiut, formally known as the Labrador Metis Nation.
 The NunatuKavummiut, currently the largest aboriginal group in Labrador, are the inherent descendants of both the immigrating Europeans of the 18th and 19th century, and the resident Labrador Inuit population.
-European men often intermarried Labrador Inuit woman, combining to create a distinct culture, ancestry and heritage based on the beliefs and practices of both parent cultures.
+European men often intermarried Labrador Inuit women, combining to create a distinct culture, ancestry and heritage based on the beliefs and practices of both parent cultures.
 Lodge Bay is accepted as the southernmost permanent community within the Nunatukavut lands claims, although, the area surrounding Lodge Bay is also extensively considered.

 Government

 Lodge Bay is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
-The chair of the LSD committee is Keith Rumbolt.
+The chair of the LSD committee is Colin Rumbolt.